colinc86/Code-Logging-Creator/README.md

 # Code Logging Creator

-Code Logging Creator (clc) is a command line utility that reads an Objective-C header file and creates a `xm` file to be compilied by the jailbreak development tool Theos and/or a `mm` file to be use with the CaptainHook framework.
-It writes hook methos and logs method of the classes specified.
+Code Logging Creator (clc) is a command line utility that reads an Objective-C header file and creates a `xm` file to be compiled by the jailbreak development tool Theos and/or a `mm` file to be use with the CaptainHook framework.
+It writes hook methods and logs each method of the classes specified.
 It optionally includes `@class` and `@interface` declarations and allows the user to select which classes should be used.
 It is an alternative to Logify which can be obtained by installing Theos.

 ## Usage